TPGDiff: Hierarchical Triple-Prior Guided Diffusion for Image Restoration: Experiments

 \subsection{Comparison with State-of-the-art Methods}

-\textbf{Single-task Image Restoration Results.} We evaluate the proposed method across nine representative single-image restoration tasks.
+\textbf{Single-task Image Restoration Results.} We evaluate the proposed method across nine representative single-degradation restoration benchmarks.
 Table~\ref{Tab:single} summarizes the quantitative comparisons between TPGDiff, task-specific baselines, and state-of-the-art all-in-one restoration approaches.
+These benchmarks cover diverse degradation scenarios, providing a comprehensive evaluation of the model's restoration capability.
 The results demonstrate that TPGDiff consistently achieves superior or competitive performance across the majority of tasks and metrics.
-This validates the effectiveness of our prior-guided diffusion framework in single-degradation scenarios and underscores its robust generalization across diverse restoration challenges.
-Comprehensive experimental details are provided in the Appendix.
+Notably, TPGDiff performs well not only on common weather-related degradations but also on more challenging degradation-specific and domain-specific scenarios, such as image demoireing, defocus deblurring, and remote-sensing image declouding.
+This validates the effectiveness of our prior-guided diffusion framework in single-degradation settings and underscores its robust generalization across diverse restoration challenges.

 \textbf{Multi-task All-in-one Image Restoration Results.} We further evaluate TPGDiff's performance in multi-degradation joint training scenarios.
 Specifically, we select five typical degradation types for joint training and compare them with multiple integrated image restoration methods.
+This setting is more challenging than single-task restoration, as the model must distinguish degradation-specific patterns while maintaining a shared restoration capability across heterogeneous tasks.
 As shown in Table~\ref{Tab:multi}, TPGDiff achieves optimal or suboptimal results across all quantitative metrics, demonstrating stronger multitask unified modeling capabilities.
+This indicates that TPGDiff can effectively balance task-specific degradation removal and task-agnostic image reconstruction within a unified framework.
 Further visualization results, as depicted in Figure~\ref{fig:visual-result}, demonstrate that TPGDiff more stably restores image structure and details across diverse degradation scenarios, exhibiting superior robustness and visual consistency.
 Additional visualization results and analyses are presented in the appendix.